Terms & Conditions of Sale

 (b) If you want to end the contract because of something we have done or have told you we are going to do, see clause 9.2;

-(c) If you are a consumer and have just changed your mind about the product, see clauses 9.3 and 9.4.
-You may be able to get a refund if you are within the cooling-off period, but this may be subject to deductions and you may have to pay the costs of return of any products.
+(c) If you are a consumer and have changed your mind about the product, see clauses 9.3 and 9.4.
+You may be able to get a refund if you are within the cooling-off period.
+Authorised returns may be subject to deductions, e.g. for our costs to have sourced, packed and shipped the goods to you.
+You may have to pay the costs of return of any products.

 9.2 Ending the contract because of something we have done or are going to do.
 If you are ending a contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any products which have not been provided.
 The reasons are:

 (a) we have told you about an upcoming change to the product or these terms which you do not agree to (see clause 6.2);

 (b) we have told you about an error in the price or description of the product you have ordered and you do not wish to proceed;(c) there is a risk that supply of the products may be significantly delayed because of events outside our control;